Charles McClung McGhee: Early life

 McGhee was born near modern Vonore in Monroe County, Tennessee, the youngest son of John McGhee and Elizabeth "Betsy" McClung McGhee.
-His father was a wealthy planter of Scots-Irish descent who owned roughly 15000 acre of land in the Little Tennessee Valley.
-His mother was a daughter of surveyor Charles McClung, who platted Knoxville in the early 1790s, and a granddaughter of Knoxville's founder, James White.
+His father was a wealthy planter of Scots-Irish descent who owned roughly 15000 acre of land in the Little Tennessee River valley.
+His mother was the daughter of surveyor Charles McClung, who platted Knoxville in the early 1790s, and a granddaughter of Knoxville's founder, James White.
 McGhee spent much of his childhood moving back and forth between his father's plantation and Knoxville, where he spent a great deal of time with his mother's relatives.
 In 1846, he graduated from East Tennessee University.
 Upon his father's death, he and his brother, Barclay, inherited the family's plantation.

 Around 1860, McGhee relocated permanently to Knoxville.
-At the outbreak of the Civil War, McGhee pledged his support for the Confederacy, and agreed to supply the Confederate Army with bacon and other pork products.
-He was given the rank of colonel on the army's commissary staff, and for the rest of his life he was often referred to as "Colonel McGhee."
+At the outbreak of the Civil War, McGhee pledged his support for the Confederacy and agreed to supply the Confederate States Army with bacon and other pork products.
+He was given the rank of colonel on the army's commissary staff, and for the rest of his life, he was often referred to as "Colonel McGhee."
 Confederate diarist Ellen Renshaw House wrote that during the Union Army's occupation of Knoxville in 1863, McGhee gave her scarce fabric with which she and her friends sewed blankets for Confederate prisoners of war.
-Nevertheless, McGhee took the Oath of Allegiance and agreed to support the Union Army in 1864, and quickly mended ties with the city's Unionists.
+Nevertheless, McGhee took the Oath of Allegiance, agreed to support the Union Army in 1864, and quickly mended ties with the city's Unionists.
+McGhee also assisted a couple that had been formerly enslaved by him, Handy and Evaline, and they took his last name as "he aided them materially in securing employment and starting them in life."
+Evaline McGhee died in Knoxville in 1905 at age 112.